mynk-tmr/notes/Printed/Internet Protocols.md

 *Port:* unique no. that identifies an app or service running on a device.

 *Socket:* combination of IP address and port number, representing a specific endpoint for communication.
-##### Router
-- A device that **directs** **packets** between different networks.
-	1. **Manages traffic** among networks by forwarding data packets to their intended IP addresses
-	2. Allows multiple devices to use the same **Internet connection.**
-- uses an **internal routing table** — a list of paths to various destinations.
-The router reads a packet's **header** to determine where it is going, then consults the routing table to figure out the most efficient path to that destination.
-It then forwards the packet to the next network in the path.

 ## DOMAIN NAME SYSTEM